omniflex-io/omniflex-express-todo-list-boiler/modules/membership-subscriptions/USE_CASES.md

 - Staff endpoints must only be accessible by staff users
 - Developer endpoints must only be accessible by developer users
 - No endpoint should reveal the existence of memberships to unauthorized users
+- Access to other users' membership information is strictly limited to staff endpoints only

 ### Access Control Principles
 - Authentication is required for all operations